There has never been a better time to buy a home weather station

 What is weather without the wind and the rain in your face?

 A true home weather station, or weather center, allows continuous monitoring of wind speed, wind direction, and rainfall.
-At least one cheaper model excludes wind direction, but because it is a crucial component of weather forecasting, it is probably best to spend a little more for this function.
+At least one cheaper model excludes wind direction, but because it is a crucial component of weather forecasting, it is best to spend a little more for this function.

 Rain gauges are self emptying, so once the system is set up it is fully automatic.